Home Compare ALV.DE vs NN.AS

 Allianz vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Allianz SE carrying a narrow edge on growth.
-NN still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+NN holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Allianz SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.